msteijaert/smurff/README.rst

 When using Group Factor Analysis, please also cite:

- A. Klami, S. Virtanen, E. Leppäaho and S. Kaski, "Group Factor Analysis," in IEEE Transactions on Neural Networks and Learning Systems, vol. 26, no. 9, pp. 2136-2147, Sept.
+ Klami A, Virtanen S, Leppäaho E, Kaski S., "Group Factor Analysis," in IEEE Transactions on Neural Networks and Learning Systems, vol. 26, no. 9, pp. 2136-2147, Sept.
 2015.

 Acknowledgements